romi/romi-robots-docs/docs/Scanner/how_to/create_new_evaluation_task.md

 ## Ground truth task
+Ground truth tasks should be defined in `plant-3d-vision/plant3dvision/tasks/ground_truth.py`.
 It should inherit from `RomiTask` and define a `run` method exporting the ground truth later use as reference in the evaluation task.

+!!! warning
+    Do not forget to reference the task in `romitask/romitask/modules.py`.

 ## Evaluation task
+Evaluation tasks should be defined in `plant-3d-vision/plant3dvision/tasks/evaluation.py`.
 The evaluation task that you will write should inherit from `EvaluationTask` that defines:

 * the `requires` method to use an `upstream_task` and `ground_truth`;
 * the `output` method to create the corresponding evaluation dataset
 * the `evaluate` method that you should override;
 * the `run` method that call `evaluate` and save the results as a JSON file.

+!!! warning
+    Do not forget to reference the task in `romitask/romitask/modules.py`.